am professor at the University

 My research interests are in the fields of genoeconomics, behavioral

-vivid and relevant example.
-I am one of the principal
+outcomes can inform social and medical research.
+I am one of the

 and co-founders of the Gentrepreneur Consortium and the Social Science